maartenba/maartenba.github.io/_posts/2020-04-01-can-net-core-framework-assemblies-be-mapped-back-to-individual-nuget-packages-a-detective-story.markdown

 We ended the last section with the conclusion that .NET Core's SDK/project system uses assembly references.
 Circling back to `IServiceCollection`, that type lives in the `Microsoft.Extensions.DependencyInjection.Abstractions.dll` assembly that is implicitly referenced.
 But also in the `Microsoft.Extensions.DependencyInjection.Abstractions` package on NuGet!

-Why are there all these packages smaller NuGet packages out there that seem to duplicate the framework assemblies?
+Why are there all these smaller NuGet packages out there that seem to duplicate the framework assemblies?

 Your favorite libraries may be using some of those, and it's probably better for them to reference just the packages they require instead of everything else out there.
 If my open source library just needs `IServiceCollection`, I would not want to reference "all of ASP.NET Core", just that `Microsoft.Extensions.DependencyInjection.Abstractions` package.